Infinitesimal rational actions: Nilpotent derivations and p -bases

-In the following, we construct special $p$-basis that can be obtained any time we have a generically free rational action of an infinitesimal commutative unipotent group scheme of height one on a variety.
+In the following, we construct special $p$-bases that can be obtained any time we have a generically free rational action of an infinitesimal commutative unipotent group scheme of height one on a variety.